shimaore/useful-wind/README.md

 `action` (function)
 --------

+A shortcut for `call.command`.
 Send a command to FreeSwitch.

     router.use ->
       @action 'set', 't38_passthru=true'